 top of page

-BGCCA announces the planned departure of our longtime CEO Justin Reuter, who has accepted a role with Boys & Girls Clubs of America, parent organization to the Capital Area Club.
+BGCCA announces the planned departure of our longtime CEO Justin Reuter, who has accepted a role with Boys & Girls Clubs of America, the parent organization of the Capital Area Club.

-Reuter, an Albany County native and graduate of The College of Saint Rose and UAlbany, first ascended to become CEO of the Albany Boys & Girls Club in 2013.
-In 2019, he oversaw the Albany club’s merger with the Troy Boys & Girls Club.
-The combined organization has since grown and thrived, achieving a 57% increase in annual revenue.
+Reuter, an Albany County native, graduated from The College of Saint Rose and UAlbany.
+He became CEO of Albany Boys & Girls Club in 2013.
+In 2019, he oversaw the successful merger of the Boys & Girls Club of Albany with the Troy Boys & Girls Club.
+Since then, the combined organization has grown significantly, achieving an impressive 57% increase in annual revenue.

-Today, we operate 22 locations across four school districts, employ over 175 staff members, and serve 900 youth daily.
+Today, BGCCA operates 28 locations across four school districts.
+We employ over 175 staff members and serve 1,000 youth daily.

-“We are incredibly proud of Justin and all we have achieved together during his 17 years with the organization,” said Christine Tramontano, Board President of Boys & Girls Clubs of the Capital Area.
-“Justin’s dedication and leadership have left a lasting impact, and we are excited to build on this strong foundation as we welcome the next generation of leadership.
-We wish Justin the very best in his new role with the Boys & Girls Clubs of America and look forward to seeing the great work he will continue to accomplish.”
+“We are incredibly proud of Justin and all we have achieved together during his 17 years with the organization,” stated Christine Tramontano, the Board President of Boys & Girls Clubs of the Capital Area.
+“Justin’s dedication and leadership have left a lasting impact.
+We are excited to build on this strong foundation as we welcome the next generation of leadership.
+We wish Justin the very best in his new role with Boys & Girls Clubs of America and look forward to seeing the great work he will continue to accomplish.”

-BGCCA’s Chief Development Officer Patrick Doyle will assume the role of interim CEO following Reuter’s departure.
-Doyle previously led the Troy Boys & Girls Club as its CEO prior to the 2019 merger and has worked closely with Reuter over the past six years.
+BGCCA’s Chief Development Officer Patrick Doyle will step in as interim CEO following Reuter’s departure.
+Doyle led the Troy Boys & Girls Club as its CEO before the merger in 2019.
+He has worked closely with Reuter over the past six years.

 “The Club has been a part of my life for as long as I can remember, beginning with my time as a Club kid and now having the privilege of helping to lead its future,” said Doyle.
 “I’m excited to continue advancing our mission and ensuring that our Club remains a place where every young person feels safe, supported, and inspired.”